ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

       reconstruct (some) data used to train the model, including private and/or secret data (Tabassi 2019).

-Significant work has especially focused on countering evasion (adversarial inputs) in ML systems.
+Work has especially focused on countering evasion (adversarial inputs) in ML systems.
 Unfortunately, many approaches that *appear* to counter evasion fail to counter non-naïve attackers.